 Capturing the attention of the fashion media isn't easy but with the right pitch, it can be a whole lot easier.
 Set yourself up for success by running each pitch against these three common mistakes.

 If you'd to increase your chances of media coverage even more, download Pitch Perfect: The PR Couture Guide to Fashion Media Coverage.
-Get a 6 page preview for free when you Pay with a Tweet, Facebook or LinkedIn post.

 Your pitch isn't specific enough

 Your job might, at first glance, to get the latest lookbook in the hands of as many fashion editors as possible.
 But, if your pitch is basically "here's the lookbook let me know if you want any images or samples," you are missing out on a huge opportunity to help that fashion editor understand how the latest collection (and by extension, working with you) is a fit for her pages.
 Instead, begin your pitch by sharing a few, well-researched story ideas specific to the publication, highlight a few pieces (by embedding the images into your email) that you think are most likely going to whet the editor appetite, and then close with a link to the rest of the lookbook.

 Nobody has time to read three long-winded paragraphs about a designer's entire biography, history or hyperbolic inspiration for the current collection.
 Just looking at an email filled with long paragraphs, unnecessary italics and too many links is enough to send it straight to the virtual trash - no matter how incredible the actual content.
 Keep communication brief and to the point.
 Use bullet points and headers so that an editor can quickly scan for the pertinent information.
 Don't include more than 2 images.
 If she wants more information, she'll ask for it.

 Your pitch is out-of-touch